socketstream/socketstream/README.md

 * Works great with Chrome, Safari __and now Firefox 6__ using native websockets
 * Compatible with older versions of Firefox and IE thanks to configurable fallback transports provided by Socket.IO
-* Works well on iPads and iPhones using Mobile Safari (iOS 4.2 and above), even over 3G
+* New in 0.3: Define multiple single-page clients by choosing the CSS, JS and client-side templates you wish to serve
 * Integrated asset manager - automatically packages and [minifies](https://github.com/mishoo/UglifyJS) all client-side assets
+* Works with iPads and iPhones using Mobile Safari (iOS 4.2 and above), even over 3G.
+Send a smaller, lighter client if desired
+* New in 0.3: Use optional code formatters (e.g. CoffeScript, Jade, Stylus, Less, etc) by easily installing wrapper modules
+* Multiple clients work seamlessly with HTML Push State 'mock routing' so you can use [Backbone Router](http://documentcloud.github.com/backbone/#Router), [Davis JS](http://davisjs.com) and more
+* New in 0.3: Support for many client-side template languages (Hogan/Mustache/CoffeeKup/jQuery), including server-side compiled templates
+* New in 0.3: Works great with [Ember.js](http://emberjs.com) for 'reactive templates' which automatically update when data changes
 * Bundled with jQuery - though not dependent on it.
 Will work great with Zepto and other libraries
-* Bundled with [Hogan templates](http://twitter.github.com/hogan.js/) for ease - works like partials in Rails
 * Easily add additional client libraries such as [Underscore.js](http://documentcloud.github.com/underscore/)
-* Initial HTML sent to the browser can be written in [Jade](http://jade-lang.com/) or plain HTML
-* Supports [Stylus](http://learnboost.github.com/stylus/) or [Less](http://lesscss.org/) for CSS (works great with plain CSS too) via optional modules

-## New Features in 0.3

-#### New Modular Structure

-* SocketStream has been stripped down so only the essentials live in the core
-* Works great with Express.js and other page-based frameworks!
-* All optional code formatters (CoffeScript, Jade, Stylus, Less, etc) are now separate wrapper modules
-* Much easier to fork and contribute code as all global variables have been abolished
-* Still bundled with the excellent Socket.IO but no longer wedded to it thanks to new modular transport layer

-#### New Client Asset Manager

-* Define multiple single-page clients by choosing the CSS, JS and client-side Templates you wish to serve
-* Serve different clients on different URLs, or depending upon the device connecting (i.e. serve a different view to an iPhone)
-* Multiple clients work seamlessly with 'mock routing', enabling your apps to use HTML Push State (e.g. Backbone Router)
-* Bundled with Hogan (Mustache compatible) for client-side templating, or use others (e.g. jQuery)
 * Highly Experimental: Designate client-side code files as modules and require() them as you would server-side code

-#### Other

-* New Websocket Middleware.
-This awesome new feature makes pre-loading sessions, user records, authentication, logging and distributing requests to other systems more super easy.
-Still needs some thought as I think we can make this even better.
-* Instant front-end scalability options by switching to Pusher Pipe without changing your app code (module coming soon)
-* Modular transport design allow alternative websocket or back-end event transports to be used easily
-* All code is now pre-compiled into JS so you no longer need to run CoffeeScript at runtime
-* Faster sessions and startup (much work still to be done around sessions)

 ### Requirements